entrepreneurnic/homes/README.md

 Hello Friend
 If you've been looking for a new home look no further Search the MLS
-Contact to see what your home is worth
+Contact us to see what your home is worth
+Nicole Merigelli-Realty World C. Bagans First